oss-wish-list/oss-wishlist-website/src/content/pages/how-it-works.md

 ### Curated Services

-Our catalog is carefully curated to address the most critical needs for project sustainability: security, governance, funding, community health, and infrastructure.
+Our catalogue is carefully curated to address the most critical needs for project sustainability: security, governance, funding, community health, and infrastructure.
 We focus on quality over quantity.

 ### Transparent and Accountable